DS-100/fa20/syllabus.md

 ### Exams

-There will be one midterm exam (tentatively scheduled for October 15th) and a final exam (scheduled by campus for December 15th, 3-6PM).
-Details about dates can be found in the policies section below.
+There will be one midterm exam, on **October 15th** (time TBD), and a final exam on **December 15th** (time TBD).

+Alternate exams will only be given to students with a documented conflict, or to those who are in timezones very far from PDT.

 <br>